salehahmadut/EE319k_SpaceInvaders/README.md

 4/28/2021 4:11 AM

--generated rows of aliens & added a function AlienMoveLeftRight() to make aliens move from side to side.
+-generated rows of aliens & added a function AlienMove() to make aliens move from side to side.

 -doesnt do anything else, can prob use this code later once we hav other stuff working